klanchman/homebridge-logi-circle-controls/README.md

   /* Each of the below objects is optional */

   "camera": {
-    "name": "<Optional: the desired name of the camera switch | Default: 'Camera'>" "disabled": false /* Optional: set to true to disable this switch | Default: false */ },
+    "name": "<Optional: the desired name of the camera switch | Default: 'Camera'>", "disabled": false /* Optional: set to true to disable this switch | Default: false */ },
   "led": {
-    "name": "<Optional: the desired name of the LED switch | Default: 'LED'>" "disabled": false /* Optional: set to true to disable this switch | Default: false */ },
+    "name": "<Optional: the desired name of the LED switch | Default: 'LED'>", "disabled": false /* Optional: set to true to disable this switch | Default: false */ },
   "privacyMode": {